Accessible Voting and Language Access FAQs

-Please ask to speak with the Precinct Captain and report the matter/ individual immediately.
-While you are able to receive help with voting from an Election Day Worker or a person of your choosing, no person or official providing voter assistance should in any way influence or attempt to influence your choice in voting.
-Any person who violates this rule is subject to a $10,000 fine or imprisonment up to five years, or both, pursuant to DC Official Code § 1-1001.14(a).
+Please ask to speak with the Site Coordinator immediately, and report the individual.
+While you are able to receive assistance from an Election Worker or a person of your choosing, no person or official providing voter assistance should in any way influence or attempt to influence your choice in voting.
+Any person who violates this rule is subject to a $10,000 fine or imprisonment up to five years, or both, pursuant to D.C.
+Official Code § 1-1001.14(a).

-May I move to the front of the line on Election Day if my disability requires it?
+May I move to the front of the line at a Vote Center if my disability requires it?

-Yes.
-Under Title II of the Americans with Disabilities Act (ADA), moving to the front of the line when necessary would be a reasonable accommodation.
-If your disability prevents you from staying in line, let an Election Day Worker know and ask to be moved to the front of the line.
-If you choose to stay in line, however, the poll worker cannot make you move to the front of the line just because you have a disability.
+Possibly, depending on your specific disability.
+Under Title II of the Americans with Disabilities Act (ADA), moving to the front of the line, when necessary, could be considered a reasonable accommodation.
+If your disability prevents you from staying in line, let an Election Worker know, or ask to be seated while you wait your turn.
+If you choose to stay in line, an Election Worker cannot make you move to the front of the line due to your disability.